benjaminsnorris/bennorris.org/_posts/2016-06-06-fixing-local-problems-with-a-carthage-version-number.md

 title:          Fixing local problems with a Carthage version number
 date:           2016-06-06 09:30:00-0700
 update_date:    2016-10-04 12:48:00-0600
-summary:        For those times when Carthage will not bend itself to your will.
+excerpt:        For those times when Carthage will not bend itself to your will.
 category:       General
 tags:
 - code